Swimming—A Watery Relationship

 When we enter a wave pool while our body expects a lap lane, our exit feels different.
 We step out not aligned, but relieved that it’s finally over—quite thankful we made it out without needing a lifeguard’s help.

-Swimming—with its many spiritually relatable examples—begins to express something deeper here.
-And Ken, as an honored W.S.I., teaches proper technique in a way that helps us understand not just the water—but ourselves within the pool of life....
+And Ken, as our Honored and Head W.S.I., teaches proper technique in a way that helps us understand not just the Everlasting Water—but ourselves within the Pool of Life.

-Ken, being the head W.S.I, is also able to encourage our understanding of the chain of command according to the Godhead—"as it is on earth, so shall it be in heaven.
-The Lords' Prayer Matthew 6:9-13
+And this is where we begin to understand the chain of command within the Godhead—"as it is on earth, so shall it be in heaven" (The Lord’s Prayer, Matthew 6:9–13).

 From the Text